davidben/tls-trust-expressions/explainer.md

 ## Introduction

-[TLS](https://www.rfc-editor.org/rfc/rfc8446) endpoints typically authenticate using [X.509 certificates](https://www.rfc-editor.org/rfc/rfc5280), which are assertions by a certification authority (CA) that associate some TLS key with some DNS name or other identifier.
+[TLS](https://www.rfc-editor.org/rfc/rfc8446) endpoints typically authenticate using [X.509 certificates](https://www.rfc-editor.org/rfc/rfc5280).
+These are used as assertions by a certification authority (CA) that associate some TLS key with some DNS name or other identifier.
 If the peer trusts the CA, it will accept this association.
 The authenticating party (usually the server) is known as the *subscriber* and the peer (usually the client) is the *relying party*.

 Today, subscribers typically provision a single certificate for all supported relying parties, because relying parties do not communicate which CAs are trusted.
 We call this a *single-certificate deployment model*.
 In this model, the single certificate must simultaneously satisfy all relying parties.

 This constraint imposes costs on the ecosystem as PKIs evolve over time.
-The older the relying party, the more its requirements may have diverged from newer ones, forcing subscribers to choose between compatibility with new clients, or breaking old clients.
+The older the relying party, the more its requirements may have diverged from newer ones, making it increasingly difficult for subscribers to support both.
 This translates to analogous costs for CAs and relying parties:

 * For a new CA to be usable by subscribers, it must be trusted by all relying parties.
 This is particularly challenging for older, unupdatable relying parties.
 Existing CAs face similar challenges when rotating or deploying new keys.